 You will also repeat this process with any Stories statistics you want to collect.

-You’ll also want to collect key stats under the Activity and Audience tabs.
+You’ll also want to collect key stats through "Accounts Reached," "Content Interactions," and "Total Followers."

 In addition to seeing fan growth and fan demographics, the Activity and Audience tabs allow you to see a correlation between the kind of content you’re sharing and the overall user engagement.